homezhan/artoolkit-docs/Advanced_Topics/build_artoolkit.md

     -   Windows: GLUT 3.7.6 is included with ARToolKit.
     -   Mac OS X: included in OS.
     -   Linux: GLUT should be available in your distribution (e.g. packages freeglut3-dev and xorg-dev).
 Otherwise, GLUT is included in the MESA 3D libraries: [1][3]
 -   OpenCV - Required to build calib_camera.
-OpenCV headers and libraries are provided with ARToolKit Professional.
+OpenCV headers and libraries are provided with ARToolKit.
 -   Video capture libraries.
-    -   Windows: By default, on Windows ARToolKit Professional's video library (libARvideo) uses Microsoft's DirectShow libraries.
+    -   Windows: By default, on Windows ARToolKit's video library (libARvideo) uses Microsoft's DirectShow libraries.
 Unfortunately, this requires installation of the DirectX SDK and either the Windows SDK or the DirectShow package from the Microsoft Platform SDK to compile libARvideo.
 Please see the separate page [Building libARvideo][4].
 Alternative video sources on Windows include:
         -   QuickTime, either using the VideoDigitizer or movie files or streams.
 Please see the separate page [Building libARvideo][4].
         -   [Thomas Pintaric's DSVideoLib][6], which was the default video source for ARToolKit v2.x, is now LGPL licensed and may be used in proprietary software.
         -   Point Grey's flycapture SDK (only for use with Point Grey Cameras).